EXCLUSIVE-Colombia mulls making Ecopetrol mandatory partner in offshore wind farms

 The ministry last week said it continues to work on readying the necessary tender documents, despite previously saying the paperwork would be published in August.

-Former Minister of Mines and Energy Irene Velez stood down in July amid investigations into the possible crime of influence peddling, and was replaced by Andres Camacho at the start of August.
+Former Minister of Mines and Energy Irene Velez stood down in July amid investigations into possible influence-peddling, and was replaced by Andres Camacho at the start of August.

 "I think it will be difficult for (the auction) to go ahead this year," one of the sources said.